Borders

 Typical pairings:

 Width and style express how strong the line is.
-Color expresses what the line means.
+Colour expresses what the line means.

 Focus Implementation